ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2022-07-18-spacy-registry.md

 suggester: Callable = suggester_factory(sizes=[1, 2, 3])
 ```

-The factory approach is similar to our earlier example in `load_data`.
-However,
+The factory approach is similar to our earlier example in `build_pdf_handler`.
-this time, we now have access to the `suggester` function, and we can pass any
+However, this time, we now have access to the `suggester` function, and we can
-`Doc` objects (`Iterable[Doc]`) to see their candidate spans.
-Let's do that now:
+pass any `Doc` objects (`Iterable[Doc]`) to see their candidate spans.
+Let's do
+that now:

 ```python
 candidates = suggester(docs)